 - 1.1mm Purple

-It removes the fiddly approach of floss and you may also find these easier to use if you struggle to grip the regualr brushes, because of the longer handle.
+You may find these easier to use if you struggle to grip the regular brushes, because of the longer handle.

 - 0.4mm – Pink